What is OpenShell and How to Customize Windows using it?

 Customizing Start Menu Style

-5. There, you can go through various settings and customize the skin of the Start Menu to your liking.
-You are able to use the skin of a specific Windows version if you wish to do so via the Skin drop-down menu.
+5. There, you can explore various settings and customize the skin of the Start Menu according to your preference.
+You have the option to use the skin of a specific Windows version if you desire, by selecting from the Skin drop-down menu.

 Changing Start Menu Skin